djkato/DRP_Creative/README.md

 ##how to install:
 1. Grab the latest version from the [Releases](https://github.com) page, then make a folder in `C:/Program Files/` and call it whatever, for example `DRP Creative`.
-2. Put and extract the downloaded zip inside.
 3. Do `[WindowsButton] + R`, type `Shell:StartUp`, hit enter.
 A folder will open.
-4. Put the shortcut file of `DRC Creative.vbs` from the extracted zip inside this folder(Now the app will start on pc start)
+4. Put the exe file inside this folder(Now the app will start on pc start)
-5. If you want to run it now, double click the shortcut
+5. If you want to run it now, double click it
 6. Enjoy!

 ##How to use: